How to Spot Fake Pokémon Cards (Fast!)

 We’ve circled three critical errors on the fake card.
 As you can see, the Pokémon’s name is incorrect, there is a grammatical error in the attack description, and the rule box on the lower right is missing the background effect.
 In addition to these, there are multiple more errors on the card.

 Another quick tell for fake cards is the holo pattern or etching of the card.
-This Pikachu example doesn’t demonstrate this so well, so let’s take a look at this Lapras.
+This Pikachu example doesn’t demonstrate this so well, so let’s take a look at these Lapras.

 A fake Lapres V (left) compared to the authentic copy (right).